BUAA-TYZ/MIT-6.006/README.md

 *2023.09.14*

 ### ASSIGNMENT 4
 Sequence interface doesn't need to implement the sort semantic.
 So build a sequence AVL Tree is $O(n)$.
 Start to write a AVL Tree in C++.
+Introduce CMake and GTest in Windows10.

 #### TODO:
 1. ~~write an AVL Tree, which stores the int.~~ (*Done at 2023.09.15*)
 2. change it to be general

+*2023.09.15*